quixio/quix-streams/docs/upgrading-legacy.md

-# Upgrading from Legacy Quixstreams <v2.0.0
+# Upgrading from Legacy Quix Streams <2.0.0

 If you were using a previous version of Quix Streams, more specifically the Quix `ParameterData` or `EventData` formats and plan on using old